Imperative Git commit messages in the active tense or mood

 Should Git commit messages be past tense?

 Furthermore, it’s not what I typically see when I sift through commits on open-source projects.
-It appears to me that the software developers I most admire, who are working on the most innovative products, aren’t particularly diligent about observing the imperative mood requirement with their Git commit messages.
+The software developers I most admire, who work on the most innovative products, aren’t particularly diligent about observing the imperative mood requirement with their Git commit messages.
 If they’re not captured by the concept, why should I be?

 imperative git commit message